 Does a bathroom remodel increase home value?

 Similar to a kitchen, a bathroom’s upgraded amenities and overall appeal does wonders to the value of a home.
-A 2021 study by Remodeling magazine shows that the lesser expense invested on a remodel, the higher the return.
+A 2021 study by Remodeling Magazine shows the lower the expense invested on a remodel, the higher the return.

 But how much does a bathroom renovation actually add to home value?